We’ve Got Answers About CoRDS

 Can I refer other people to the CoRDS registry?

 Of course!
-Anyone who may be interested in learning more about or enrolling in the registry is welcome to submit the CoRDS Screening Form or contact CoRDS personnel to learn more.
+Anyone who may be interested in learning more about or enrolling in the registry is welcome to submit the CoRDS Activation Form or contact CoRDS personnel to learn more.

 Who do I contact if I have more questions?

 The Coordination of Rare Diseases at Sanford (CoRDS) is a registry that stores information on individuals affected by a rare disease – and others who have not yet been diagnosed with a rare disease – to help accelerate research into rare diseases.
 It was developed because access to information about rare diseases presents a challenge to researchers, physicians, patients and their families.

 CoRDS provides a better way for researchers conducting studies or clinical trials to search for individuals who are interested and may be able to participate.
 The CoRDS registry also keeps individuals and families aware of any opportunities to participate in research studies or clinical trials.

 Rare disease registries help researchers: